Pontryagin’s minimum (or maximum) principle

 plot(p1,p2,p3,layout=(3,1))

 The good news is that there are scenarios, in which the Pontryagin’s principle leads to feedback controllers.
 One of them is the minimum-time problem.
 The task is to bring the system to a given state in the shortest time possible.
-Apparently, with no bounds on controls, the time can be shrunk to zero (the control signal approaching the shape of a Dirac impulse).
+Apparently, with no bounds on controls, the time can be shrunk to zero (the control signal approaching the Dirac impulse).
 Therefore, bounds must to be imposed on the magnitudes of control signals in order to compute realistic outcomes.
 Pontryagin’s principle is used for this.
 Furthermore, we must also know how our necessary conditions change if we relax the final time, that is, if the final time becomes one of the optimization variables.
 This is what we are going to investigate next.

 Back to top